lveldhuisen/phylogenetics-and-ranges/README.md

-# testing phylogenetic patterns for sub-communties based on suitability and range site
+# testing phylogenetic patterns for sub-communties based on suitability and range size

 ACCESS INFORMATION
 1. MIT License